nonoMain/nonoArch/README.md

 </p>

 ## Todo:
-- [ ] rewrite the parsing check
-- [ ] rethink advenced options
-- [ ] add seperation between package bundles
-- [ ] check the users password capability
+- [ ] check the user password expansion
 - [ ] add keeper config
-- [ ] add tiling in kde

 ## The installation
 ### Create a live boot with the arch ISO